Privacy Policy

 • Prosecute or otherwise take legal action in respect of an event or alleged criminal offence.

-We require our Users to be open with the public about the personal information they may upload and share with their chosen community as part of the Software (including Auror’s role in that process).
+We require our Users to be open with the public about the personal information they may upload as part of the Software (including Auror’s role as a processor in that process).
 They do this by displaying signage on their premises and within their own privacy statements (or equivalent documents).
 We encourage you to read such statements and/or signage carefully.
 Our Terms of Use also require our Users to ensure that they have evidence of an alleged offence or event before uploading details about it to the Software.

 We have also built safeguards into the Software that apply to the way information is processed by our Users.
 All our Users must agree to Terms of Use that limit access to the Software and the ways in which they can use the Software.